Aziz403/Aziz403/README.md

 I am a Full Stack Developer from Morocco.

-- :telescope: I’m working as a PHP Developer.
+- :telescope: I’m working as a Full Stack Developer.

 - :seedling: Exploring New Features in Dev.